petretiandrea/meal-planner/README.md

 const val KCAL_FAT_PER_GRAM = 9
 ```

+### Food Constraints
+You can use csv file to define a food constraint such as fixed weight for a specific food item.
+Actually the following constraints are supported:
+- FIXED WEIGHT: fix weights for multiple foods, for example you can fix bread to 60g (By default, there is a ±5 grams of toleration)
+- RANGE WEIGHT: Working In Progress

 ## Example
 Consider the following CSV saved as `simple-foods.csv` and these macro as target (Carbs: 40g, Proteins: 15g, Fat: 10g)
 ```csv